 Recent years have seen large reductions in the budgets of local authorities in England, which have led to pressure on many of the services provided.
 Social care for older people is no exception, with local authority funding for these services for people aged 65 and over falling in real terms by an average of 21% between 2009–10 and 2015–16.
 This has not only led to large falls in the numbers of people aged 65 and over receiving social care – between 2009−10 and 2013−14 the number of recipients fell by a quarter, and it is likely that the number has continued to fall since – but also in growing concerns over the potential for adverse knock-on effects of these cuts on to other public services, and in particular the NHS.

-A new IFS working paper, published today and funded by the Health Foundation, examines the impact of reductions in local authority social care spending in England on the use of NHS Accident and Emergency (A&E) departments.
+A new IFS working paper, published today and funded by the Health Foundation and the ESRC, examines the impact of reductions in local authority social care spending in England on the use of NHS Accident and Emergency (A&E) departments.
 A&E departments have experienced large increase in the number of older patients in recent years, with the number of A&E attendances by individuals aged 65 and over increasing by 35% from 2.9 million to 3.9 million between 2009–10 and 2015–16.

 The paper exploits the geographical variation in the level of social care spending across England and differences in the size of the subsequent cuts, and finds that cuts to social care spending between 2009–10 and 2015–16 have directly led to increased use of A&E services by older individuals.
 Over this period, the average reduction in local authority spending on social care was £375 for every person aged 65 and above.
 Our central estimate implies that a cut in per person social care spending of this size increased the number of A&E visits by 0.09 per person aged 65 and over per year: that is, almost one additional A&E visit for every ten residents aged 65 and above.
 This compares to an average of 0.37 visits per resident aged 65 and above in 2009–10.